ahbnr/SessionTypeABS/README.md

 This tool complements the ABS modeling language with support for session types.
-It can statically verify ABS models against session types and modifies them to enforce specified behavior, which can not be statically guaranteed.
+It can statically verify ABS models against session types and modifies them to enforce those parts of the specified behavior, which can not be statically guaranteed.

 I developed this tool during my bachelor thesis.
 Please consult my thesis for more information on the tool.
 I might link the thesis here at some future point.